JakobKSvaneborg/gpaw/doc/devel/workflow.rst

 Every time you push your local repository changes upstream to the remote repository, you will trigger a continuous integration (CI) runner on the GitLab servers.
 The script that runs in CI is :git:`.gitlab-ci.yml`.
-Here is a short summary of what happens in CI:
+Here is a very short summary of what happens in CI:

 * install the code
 * ``pytest -m ci``: small selection of fast tests